 The first thing you notice about the Zombie is the unique vitola.
-It is about the size of a Robusto, but it is triple capped on both ends, making it look like a (very large) pill.
-(As far as I know, this is the first cigar to have this done, someone correct me if they know of another one.)
-The wrapper is an extremely dark and extremely attractive, lightly reddish espresso brown and has enough oil on it to give it a nice sheen.
+It is about the size of a robusto, but it is triple capped on both ends, making it look like a large pill.
+As far as I know, this is the first cigar to have this done.
+The wrapper is an extremely dark and extremely attractive, lightly red espresso brown and has enough oil on it to give it a nice sheen.
 It seems to be very well constructed and has a nice give when squeezed.
 The wrapper smells strongly of coffee, barnyard and leather.

-The First Third starts with some strong flavors of dark chocolate, espresso, hay, leather and earth.
-A great combo, but surprisingly there is almost no spice or pepper on the tongue at all, although there is a touch of black pepper on the retrohale.
-Halfway through the First Third, I can feel the strength already building.
+The first third starts with some strong flavors of dark chocolate, espresso, hay, leather and earth.
+A great combination, but surprisingly there is almost no spice or pepper on the tongue at all, although there is a touch of black pepper on the retrohale.
+Halfway through the first third, I can feel the strength already building.

-- There have been some rumblings on some of the boards that Andre, owner of Viaje Cigars, took the idea of the Zombie from Pete Johnson’s Monster Series.
+- There have been some rumblings on some of the boards that Andre Farkas took the idea of the Zombie from the Tatuaje Monster Series.
 Honestly, I don’t buy it in this specific instance.
-Andre obviously had this idea a while ago, as he has linked the storyline of the Zombie to two of his previous releases, the WMD & MOAB.
+Farkas obviously had this idea a while ago, as he has linked the storyline of the Zombie to two of his previous releases, the WMD & MOAB.

-- As before with the WMD & MOAB releases, the cost is somewhat of an issue, especially at the size that it is.
-It is about $3 too expensive for the cigar, but that has been Viaje’s SOP lately, so I don’t think it will come as a surprise to anyone.
+- As before with the WMD & MAOB releases, the cost is somewhat of an issue, especially at the size that it is.
+It is about three dollars too expensive for the cigar, but that has been Viaje’s standard operating procedure lately, so I don’t think it will come as a surprise to anyone.

 - The cigar is triple-capped at both ends, and while some people at Viaje mentioned the best way to light is just to light the end without cutting it, I tried that on one of the samples I smoked and it just caused burn problems.
-I would just clip both ends (VERY little on the foot) and light like normal.
+I would just clip both ends and light like normal.
 I did it this way with my second sample, and it had no problems whatsoever.

-- The Final Smoking Time was 1 Hour and 35 minutes.
+- The final smoking time was one hour and 35 minutes.

-The Bottom Line: Make no mistake, this is a Frakin’ STRONG cigar.
-In fact, it is the strongest Viaje I have smoked and easily one of the strongest I have smoked this year.
-It started strong right out of the gate and (surprisingly) stayed at a constant, almost overwhelming, level until the end.
-The flavors that were present were great, albeit not overly complex, but I really wish there was just a little more spice/pepper in the blend to set the profile apart.
-Is it better than the OR Skull and Bones or the Tower 45th Exclusivo?
-No, I certainly don’t think it is at THIS point, it is not nearly as complex as the Exclusivo blend, and the profile is not as rich as the S&B, but the Zombie should age VERY well and I predict that with a bit of time, it will transform into an even better smoke.
+Make no mistake, this is a strong cigar.
+In fact, it is the strongest Viaje I have smoked and easily one of the strongest cigars I have smoked this year.
+It started strong right out of the gate and stayed at a constant, almost overwhelming, level until the end.
+The flavors that were present were great, albeit not overly complex, but I really wish there was just a little more spice and pepper in the blend to set the profile apart.
+Is it better than the original Skull and Bones or the Tower 45th Exclusivo?
+No, I certainly don't think it is at this point, it is not nearly as complex as the Exclusivo blend, and the profile is not as rich as the Skull and Bones, but the Zombie should age very well and I predict that with a bit of time, it will transform into an even better smoke.